7eben/redoubt-7eben/_posts/2020-05-18-kafka-in-k8s-part-1.md

-So, in colloquial language, it's like a little robot that controls some tedious task and make our lives easier.
+So, in colloquial language, it's like a little robot that controls some tedious task and makes our lives easier.
 This is the main reason, but not the only one, I don't like [Helm](https://helm.sh/), it's not the same but I don't like it.
 I have my own reasons for that, but I leave it for a talk with beers.